Naming of Colorado trail highlights more diverse participation in outdoor recreation

 "We took them out to Florissant for three days and we were camping and it was hailing on us, but oh well, we're out here," she said.
 "It gives them the education to feel confident enough to come back with their moms and their friends and their family and it creates that generational change."

 Generational change is what she knows is needed.
-The Outdoor Recreation Industry in a 2022 study noted 72% of outdoor recreation participants are white.
-Less than ten percent were Black or African American and a little more than ten percent were Hispanic.
+The Outdoor Recreation Industry in a 2022 study noted 72% of outdoor recreation participants are White.
+Less than 10% were Black or African American and a little more than 10% percent were Hispanic.
 Without more diversity, the industry forecasts the percentage of outdoor recreation participants in the population as a whole could drop from 54% to under 40% by 2060.

 Creating a new future for outdoor recreation for minorities will involve moving on from a difficult past.